microsoft/VSExtensibility/New_Extensibility_Model/new-concepts/project/Tutorial.md

         .ExecuteQueryAsync(cancellationToken);
 ```

-## Enumerating source files with additional information in a project/solution folder
+## Enumerating files with additional information in a project/solution folder

 Here is an example enumerating all .xaml files in a project and its code generator: